In this guide, we’ve put together a list of some of the pros and cons of electric cars.

 Unlikely to solve urban mobility and infrastructure-related problems such as traffic congestion.

-Redesigning cities, encouraging biking, and encouraging more walking may be required to solve urban and CBD mobility and infrastructure and road issues.
+Redesigning cities, encouraging biking, and encouraging more walking may be better ways to deal with road and city planning issues

 In Some Markets, Marketing & Awareness Of EVs Is An Issue